locize/locize-cli/README.md

 ## Migration of existing i18next files
+We suggest to use the sync command instead of the migrate command.
+The migrate command is older and only works with json files.

 ### Step 1: Go near to your translation files

 At the moment only i18next translation files (json) are supported